 10x Genomics is a microfluidics-based method of single-cell RNA sequencing.
 The technique makes use of the Chromium system, a device that enables single-cell sequencing with their Next GEM technology.

 The biology behind 10x Genomics

-10x Genomics offers multiple products that can be used on the chromium controller, each with their own applications.
+10x Genomics offers multiple products that can be used on the chromium controller or chromium X, each with their own applications.
 Currently, we offer Single Cell Gene Expression and Single Cell Immune Profiling.

-This how the Next GEM technology in the Chromium controller works:
+This how the Next GEM technology in the 10x Chromium works: